Welcome to today's edition of the Rush 24-7 podcast.

 So I don't see these people getting off scot-free.

-I mean, maybe it's not the level of punishment we think should occur, but it's not just giving out a full no-strings attached forgiveness.
+I mean, maybe it's not the level of punishment we think should occur, but it's not just giving out a full no-service catch forgiveness.

-This is this is this is a problem that that has been created by what I call uh and you've all heard the how the horses out of the barn syndrome.
+This is a problem that has been created by what I call, and you've all heard, the horse is out of the barn syndrome.

-Um you can you can you can say it's amnesty or it's not amnesty, but the fact is since nobody is seriously talking about deporting these people, then the obvious result is they're here.
+You can say it's amnesty or it's not amnesty, but the fact is, since nobody is seriously talking about deporting these people, then the obvious result is they're here.

-If we're not gonna deport them, they're here.
+If we're not going to deport them, they're here.

 Okay, so what's the compromise?

-This is why the drive-by print meeting today loves Bush, because they think he struck this middle ground.
+This is why the drive-by print media today loves Bush, because they think he struck this middle ground.

-The question is, what do you do about this if on the one hand you're not gonna deport them?
+The question is, what do you do about this if, on the one hand, you're not going to deport them?

 By definition, that means they're going to stay.